faisalaljishi/transaction_API/readme.md

     python manage.py runserver

-   Then navigate to http://127.0.0.1:8085/api/ on your web browser of your choice.
+   Then navigate to http://127.0.0.1:8000/api/ on your web browser of your choice.

    To deploy use the hosting branch which is produced for set up with heroku.

+        git push heroku master
         git push heroku hosting:master
         heroku run python manage.py migrate
         heroku open